bbauska/meta-react-basics/README.md

 <b>100</b> <b>200</b> <b>300</b>

-As a side-note, the term "vanilla JavaScript" is often used to describe the plain, regular JavaScript language syntax, without any framework-specific or library-specific code.
-For example, React is a library, so in this context, saying that a piece of code is "vanilla JavaScript" means that it doesn't need any special library to run.
-It can run in "plain" JavaScript without any additional dependencies.
+<p>As a side-note, the term "vanilla JavaScript" is often used to
+describe the plain, regular JavaScript language syntax, without any framework-specific or library-specific code.</p>
+<p>For example, React is a library, so in this context, saying that a
+piece of code is "vanilla JavaScript" means that it doesn't need any special library to run.
+It can run in "plain" JavaScript without any additional dependencies.</p>

-You could also write this code in ES5 syntax:
+<p>You could also write this code in ES5 syntax:</p>

 ```
 [10, 20, 30].forEach(function(item) {